thecodeteam/puppet-scaleio-openstack/README.md

 ## Overview

 A Puppet module that updates OpenStack to work with ScaleIO 2.0 block storage.
-Provides supports for volumes and ephemeral storages including live migration and resize.
+Provides supports for volumes and nova ephemeral storages including live migration and resize.

 ## Setup